Explore these training resources to help your fire department and community prepare for, and respond to, Wildland Urban Interface (WUI) fires.

 The “Skills Crosswalk: Wildland Training for Structural Firefighters” identifies critical wildland firefighting skills not addressed in structural firefighting courses.
 Structural firefighters need these skills to be safe and effective in an initial attack on a wildland fire in their jurisdiction or when working with state and federal wildland firefighters.

-Learn more about the crosswalk and wildland firefighting training materials
+Learn more about the crosswalk and wildland firefighting training opportunities

 Firefighter Safety in the Wildland Urban Interface 20:22